xanather/xti/README.md

 ## Before Running
 1. Create a config text file in user profile directory at ~/xti.json.
 See example-xti.json at root of repository for example usage.
+   1. `displayName`: Text to show for dropdown in UI.
+   2. `startExePath`: The executable or file to open if `checkExeName` and `checkTitleName` was not found.
+   3. `startParams`: The parameters to pass to open if `checkExeName` and `checkTitleName` was not found.
+Leave empty if not needed.
+   4. `startWorkingDir`: The working directory to use when opening.
+   5. `checkExeName`: Used to determine if this entry is already running and brings it to the foreground.
+   5. `checkTitleName`: Used to determine if this entry is already running and brings it to the foreground.
+The process specified in `checkExeName` must have at-least one window with `checkTitleName` text contained inside it.
 2. If the cursor does not become visible while in tablet mode after starting for first time you may need to restart machine for registry changes to take effect.
 3. Before running its recommended to make these changes:
    1. Bottom right of screen -> press battery/sound/wifi icon -> force rotation lock in portrait mode.